KellyWu8/DMUY2193/Week_1/recipe.md

 # Recipe for Cinnamon Rolls
 ![Cinnamon Rolls](cinnamon-rolls.JPG)
 Cinnamon rolls are a beloved classic pastry.
+They are a sweet baked dough filled with a cinnamon-sugar filling.
 We will be using prepared bread dough to make these easy and simple treats.
 ## Ingredients
 - 1 (1 pound) loaf frozen bread dough, thawed
 - 3 tablespoons butter, melted